BAkinmarin/the-cleaning-hack/README.md

 ##### Contact Page
 ![Contact Wireframe](assets/wireframes/wireframe-contact.png)

->Description here
+The features and flow of this website are intended to showcase a minimalist design with a focus on accessible information regarding The Cleaning Hack's offerings and a format which is effective on all devices.

+As the project took shape, the initial design as shown in the wireframes was adjusted and re-adjusted to prioritise key requirements for a functional project, and for delivery within the allocated time frame.

 ### Surface Plane
-#### Color
+#### Colour
-As the website was for an existing business I decided to stick with the existing color scheme of different hues of blue.
+As the website was for an existing business I decided to stick with the existing colour scheme; different hues of blue.

 ### Typography
 The fonts chosen for this project were:
 - Fira Sans Condensed
 - San-serif

-I wanted to match the existing styles as much as possible, with a focus on accessibility needs without distractions.
+I wanted to match existing styles as much as possible, and prioritise accessibility needs without distractions.

 ## Features